 The main feature of the console rooms, in any of the known configurations, is the TARDIS console that holds the instruments that control the ship’s functions.
 The appearance of the primary TARDIS consoles has varied widely but shares common details: hexagonal pedestals with controls around the periphery, and a moveable column (or time rotor as it has been called in the original series and The Doctor’s Wife) in the centre that bobs rhythmically up and down when the TARDIS is in flight, like a pump or a piston.

 The arrangement of the controls implies that the console was designed to be manned by more than one person.
 One piece of fan continuity, used in the spin- off media, and also mentioned by the current production team, is that the intended number of operators is somewhere between three and six.
-In “Journey’s End“, the Doctor confirms that the intended number is six; Rose, Martha, Sarah, Mickey, Jack and the Doctor man the controls, and the TARDIS runs far more smoothly during that brief period than it normally does.
-This also explains why the Doctor tends to do a lot of manic running around the console while he is piloting the TARDIS, as well as the occasional difficulty he has in controlling it, although Romana, the Doctor’s one-time Time Lord companion, is able to pilot the TARDIS successfully by herself.
+In “Journey’s End“, The Doctor confirms that the intended number is six, Rose, <Martha” href=”martha”>Martha, Sarah, Mickey, Jack and the Doctor man the controls, and the TARDIS runs far more smoothly during that brief period than it normally does.
+This also explains why The Doctor tends to do a lot of manic running around the console while he is piloting the TARDIS, as well as the occasional difficulty he has in controlling it, although Romana, The Doctor’s one-time Time Lord companion, is able to pilot the TARDIS successfully by herself.
 Companion Professor River Song, herself a de facto Time Lord who was conceived aboard the TARDIS while transiting the time vortex, was also shown to pilot the TARDIS smoothly and easily without help (“The Time of Angels“, “The Pandorica Opens“, “Let’s Kill Hitler“, “The Angels Take Manhattan“).